coady/lupyne/docs/engine.rst

     Closes index.

+  .. attribute:: filters

+    Mapping of cached filters, which are also used for facet counts.

 IndexSearcher
 ^^^^^^^^^^^^^
 .. autoclass:: engine.indexers.IndexSearcher
   :show-inheritance:
-  :members:

-  .. attribute:: filters

-    Mapping of cached filters, which are also used for facet counts.

 MultiSearcher
 ^^^^^^^^^^^^^